dokku/dokku/docs/development/plugin-triggers.md

 ### `nginx-pre-reload`

+> [!WARNING]
-> Warning: The arguments INTERNAL_PORT and INTERNAL_IP_ADDRESS are no longer sufficient to retrieve all app listeners.
+> The arguments INTERNAL_PORT and INTERNAL_IP_ADDRESS are no longer sufficient to retrieve all app listeners.
 Please run `plugn trigger network-get-listeners APP` within any implementation of `nginx-pre-reload` in order to retrieve all application listeners.

 - Description: Run before nginx reloads hosts
 - Invoked by: `dokku proxy:build-config`